getmetal/motorhead/README.md

 - DELETE `/sessions/:id/memory` - deletes the session's message list.

 A max `window_size` is set for the LLM to keep track of the conversation.
-Once that max is hit, Motörhead will process (`window_size  / 2` messages) and summarize them.
+Once that max is hit, Motorhead will process (`window_size  / 2` messages) and summarize them.
 Subsequent summaries, as the messages grow, are incremental.

 - POST `/sessions/:id/retrieval` - searches by text query using VSS.